 Your successful experience in the School of Education and Human Development (SEHD) is important to us.
 This SEHD PhD Handbook is a tool to ensure you maintain academic progress according to SEHD and University of Colorado Denver (UCD) policies and procedures.
 Please take the necessary time to read this Handbook.
-In addition to this handbook, doctoral students should refer to the Graduate School's policies and procedures as outlined in the Graduate Student Handbook and the Graduate School Rules.
-The Graduate School's website also has resources that will be helpful to doctoral students as you complete your dissertation. http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/resources.aspx and please also refer to the SEHD website.
+In addition to this handbook, doctoral students should refer to the Graduate School's website for deadlines, forms, policies Graduate School resources and campus resources.